Dan Clancy: Nextdoor

 In 2014, Clancy joined social media site Nextdoor as Vice President of product and engineering.
 As part of the executive team, he was responsible for leading the product, engineering and data science teams.
-He was Nextdoors first executive hire outside of its founding team.
+He was Nextdoor's first executive hire outside of its founding team.
 Clancy left Nextdoor in 2018.

 Twitch

 In 2019, Clancy joined Twitch, initially as Vice President of creator and community experience, reporting to CEO Emmett Shear.
 He later became President of the Amazon-owned parent company of Twitch, Twitch Interactive, while also leading the product, engineering and go-to market functions.

-On September 21 2022, in a 3AM blog post, Clancy announced that Twitch would lower the subscription split partnered streamers receive to 50/50, from the previous 70/30, reportedly to ensure Twitch would not operate at a loss.
+On September 21, 2022, Clancy announced that Twitch would lower the subscription split all streamers receive to 50/50, from the previous 70/30 for select partners, reportedly to ensure Twitch would not operate at a loss.
 On the same day, Bloomberg reported that Twitch's Vice President of global creators, Constance Knight, would be leaving the company.
 The company's chief content officer Mike Aragon and chief operating officer Sara Clemens had also left earlier the same year.
-The change was criticized by streamers, as well as the head of competitor Youtube Gaming, Ryan Wyatt, saying "the creator should be getting a disproportionate amount—this shouldn’t even be up for debate".
-Youtube Gaming offers a 70/30 split, while platforms like OnlyFans or Patreon take 20% or less.
+The change was criticized by streamers, as well as the head of competitor YouTube Gaming, Ryan Wyatt, saying "the creator should be getting a disproportionate amount—this shouldn’t even be up for debate".
+YouTube Gaming offers a 70/30 split, while platforms like OnlyFans or Patreon take 20% or less.
 Twitch streamer PointCrow wrote "The fact Twitch's solution to monetary problems is to cut creator pay rather than facilitate a better platform so more viewers visit the live-streaming site is incredibly worrying".
+On June 15, 2023, Twitch announced partners with 350 non-gifted recurring subscriptions for three sequential months will qualify for the Partner Plus Program.
+Eligible partners will receive a 70/30 split for 12 months applicable to their first $100,000 of annual income before returning to a 50/50 split.

 On March 16, 2023, Clancy became CEO of Twitch, after previous CEO and Justin.tv co-founder Emmett Shear announced he would step down after 16 years at the company.
 Both Shear and Clancy have been described as "more product-focused than creator-focused".
-On March 20, Clancy announced that Twitch would be laying off 400 employees, as part of Amazon-wide layoffs affecting 9000 workers across the company.
+On March 20, Clancy announced that Twitch would be laying off 400 employees, as part of Amazon-wide layoffs affecting 9,000 workers across the company.
+In January 2024, another round of layoffs totaling 500 people (35% of staff) was announced.